Form Editor

 Hiding Component Boundaries

-Form Editor displays the boundaries of component instances.
-To hide them, select the button.
+The 2D view displays the boundaries of component instances.
+To hide them, right-click in the 2D view and select Show Bounds from the context menu.

 Previewing Component Size